ondewo/ondewo-vtsi-api/docs/index.md

 <a name="ondewo.vtsi.StartCallerRequest"></a>

 ### StartCallerRequest
-request for starting a caller
+Request for starting a caller

 | Field | Type | Label | Description |